Do you want to 'earn while you learn'?

 What is Technical Support?

-A job in Town Planning Technical Support could include supporting Planners with planning applications, searching plans and land files, checking development permissions are met, setting up databases and using software including geographic information systems (GIS).
+A job in Town Planning Technical Support - as a Planning Technician - could include supporting Planners with applications for development proposals, searching plans and land files, checking development permissions are met, setting up databases and using software including geographic information systems (GIS).
 Technicans can often progress onto junior professional planning roles and Associate membership of the RTPI.